Geographic thinking for data scientists¶

-Like a statistical model, a map is only a representation of the underlying geographical process.
+Like a statistical model, a map is a representation of the underlying geographical process, but is not the process itself.
 Despite the fact that these representations are not exactly correct in some sense, they are useful in understanding what is important about a geographical process.
-In this sense, we will use the term “data model” to refer to how we represent a geographical process conceptually.
+In this text, we will use the term “data model” to refer to how we conceptually represent a geographical process.
 We’ll use “data structure” in later sections to refer to how geographic data is represented in a computer.
-Below, we discuss a few common geographic data models and then move to presenting their links to typical geographic data structures.
+Below, we discuss a few common geographic data models and then present their links to typical geographic data structures.

 Conceptual Representations: Models¶

 It is often challenging to develop a useful conceptual representation for geographic things.
 For example, maps of population density generally require that we count the number of people that live within some specified “enumeration area,” and then we divide by the total area.
 This represents the density of the area as a constant value over the entire enumeration unit.
-But, people are (in fact) discrete: we each exist only at one specific point in space and time.
-So, at a sufficiently fine-grained scale of measurement (in both time and space), the density is zero in most places and times!
+But, in fact, people are discrete: we each exist only at one specific point in space and time.
+So, at a sufficiently fine-grained scale of measurement (in both time and space), the population density is zero in most places and times!
 And, in a typical person’s day, they may move from work to home, possibly moving through a few points in space-time in the process.
-For instance, most shopping malls have zero residents, but their population density is very high at a specific point in time, and draws its population from elsewhere.
+For instance, most shopping malls have few (if any) residents, but their population density is very high at specific points in time, and they draws this population from elsewhere.

 This example of population density helps illustrate the classic data models in geographic information science.
 Geographic processes are represented using objects, fields, and networks.